chatphrase/caress/README.md

 ### get/id/{uuid}/offerat

-The key (get/path/{path}) for an unanswered offer.
+The additional key to update (location/path/{path}) for an unanswered offer.
 Used to refresh the TTL when polling for an unanswered offer via GET: also denotes that the empty body of get/id/{uuid} does not denote a missing/dead connection.

-This is identical to put/id/{uuid} for the given UUID when present, and it effectively serves the purpose of a boolean flag.

 ### put/id/{uuid}